Alex Jackson (baseball)

-Alexander James Jackson (born December 25, 1995) is an American professional baseball catcher and outfielder in the Milwaukee Brewers organization.
-He previously played for the Atlanta Braves and Miami Marlins.
-He was drafted by the Seattle Mariners in the first round of the 2014 MLB draft, and made his MLB debut in 2019 with the Braves.
+Alexander James Jackson (born December 25, 1995) is an American professional baseball catcher and outfielder for the Baltimore Orioles of Major League Baseball (MLB).
+He has previously played in MLB for the Atlanta Braves, Miami Marlins, Milwaukee Brewers, and Tampa Bay Rays.
+He made his MLB debut in 2019 with the Braves.

 Amateur career

 Jackson attended Rancho Bernardo High School in San Diego County, California.
 In 2012 and 2013, he played in the Under Armour All-America Baseball Game at Wrigley Field.
 As a junior, Jackson was ranked by MaxPreps as the best high school prospect for the 2014 class and was their Junior of the Year.
 Jackson verbally committed to the University of Oregon in March 2013.
 As a senior, he tied John Drennen for most career home runs in the San Diego section with 47.
 After the season, he won Baseball America's High School Player of the Year Award.